Second-order perturbations of the Schwarzschild spacetime: practical, covariant and gauge-invariant formalisms: Conclusion

 Followup papers will detail how the second-order self-force results in Refs.~\cite{Pound:2019lzj,Warburton:2021kwk,Bonetto:2021exn,Wardell:2021fyy} were obtained by combining (i) the coupling formulas derived in this paper, (ii) the two-timescale expansion of the Lorenz-gauge field equations in Ref.~\cite{Miller:2020bft}, (iii) the strategies developed in Refs.~\cite{Miller-Wardell-Pound:16,Pound:15c} to overcome slow convergence of the coupling formulas and nonconvergence of two-timescale retarded integrals, (iv) an extension of the ``puncture scheme'' in Ref.~\cite{Wardell-Warburton:15}, and (v) the punctures in Ref.~\cite{Pound-Miller:14}.

-\acknowledgments We thank Leor Barack, Jeremy Miller, and Niels Warburton for helpful discussions.
+\acknowledgments We are grateful to Jonathan Thompson for comparing our $\ell=0,1$ invariants to those used in Ref.~\cite{Thompson:2016fxe}.
+We also thank Leor Barack, Jeremy Miller, and Niels Warburton for numerous helpful discussions.
 AP and AS acknowledge the support of a Royal Society University Research Fellowship Enhancement Award.
-AP is additionally supported by a Royal Society University Research Fellowship, and AP's early work on this paper was supported by the Natural Sciences and Engineering Research Council of Canada and by the European Research Council under the European Union's Seventh Framework Programme (FP7/2007-2013)/ERC Grant No. 304978.
+AP is additionally supported by a Royal Society University Research Fellowship and a UKRI Frontier Research Grant (as selected by the ERC) under the Horizon Europe Guarantee scheme [grant number EP/Y008251/1].
+AP's early work on this paper was supported by the Natural Sciences and Engineering Research Council of Canada and by the European Research Council under the European Union's Seventh Framework Programme (FP7/2007-2013)/ERC Grant No. 304978.
 AS acknowledges partial support from STFC Consolidated Grant no. ST/V005596/1.